-Once you have the right storage class for your use case figured out, the next step is creating a billing alarm to avoid a surprisingly high S3 bill.
+Once you have the right storage class for your use case figured out, considering the cost of S3 storage, the next step is creating a billing alarm to avoid a surprisingly high S3 bill.

-You can do that through the CloudWatch console by choosing 'Billing' and 'Total Estimated Charge' as your metric.
+You can do that through the CloudWatch console by choosing 'Billing' and 'Total Estimated Charge' as your metric, effectively monitoring your Amazon S3 costs.
 From there, you can define a dollar value that triggers your alarm and sends a notification when your usage exceeds that threshold.

-In S3, each object version contributes to your storage costs.
+In S3, each object version contributes to your storage AWS S3 costs.
 But how do you find unused objects within a bucket?

-One way to do this is by using the AWS CLI to list all objects in a specified S3 bucket.
+One way to reduce S3 costs to do this is by using the AWS CLI to list all objects in a specified S3 bucket.
 Simply run aws s3 ls -summarize -human-readable -recursive s3://your-bucket-name

 Then, identify the unused objects by looking at the LastModified column.
 If empty, delete the object by running aws s3 rm s3://your-bucket-name/object-name